-Homeless children and youth are ensured specific educational rights and protections under the McKinney-Vento Homeless Education Assistance Act of 2001.
-Children and youth who may meet the definition of "homeless," as defined by this federal law, include children who:
+Homeless children and youth have specific educational rights and protections under the McKinney-Vento Homeless Education Assistance Act of 2001.
+Children and youth who may meet the definition of "homeless," as defined by this federal law, include but are not limited to, children who:

-- Are abandoned in hospitals - Are living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations - Are living in emergency or transitional shelters - Are living in motels, hotels, trailer parks, or camping grounds due to the lack of alternative accommodations - Are sharing the housing of other persons due to loss of housing, economic hardship, or a similar reason - Have a primary nighttime residence that is a public or private place not designed as a regular sleeping accommodation for human beings - Lack a fixed, regular, and adequate nighttime residence
+- Are abandoned in hospitals - · Are living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations - Are living in emergency or transitional shelters - · Are living in motels, hotels, trailer parks, or camping grounds due to the lack of alternative accommodations - Are sharing the housing of other persons due to loss of housing, economic hardship, or a similar reason - Have a primary night-time residence that is a public or private place not designed as a regular sleeping accommodation for human beings - Lack a fixed, regular, and adequate night-time residence

-You are encouraged to inform IDEA if you or your child are experiencing homelessness by contacting IDEA's Homeless Liaison, Karla Tobias, Student Empowerment Team Project Manager, at (956) 272-8710 or karla.tobias@ideapublicschools.org.
+You are encouraged to inform IDEA if you or your child are experiencing homelessness by contacting IDEA's Homeless Liaison, Sharonda Dailey, sharonda.dailey@ideapublicschools.org.
 Your campus school counselor or social worker can provide additional information.